google/dart-scissors/README.md

   - Supports `ng-class` and `class` with programmatic interpolated fragments (e.g. `class="some-{{fragmented}}-class and-some-normal-class"`, `ng-class="{'some-class': isSome}"`).
-  - Disabled by default in debug mode.
+  - Enabled by default in debug mode.
 - CSS mirroring for Angular (see [example/mirroring](https://github.com/google/dart-scissors/tree/master/example/mirroring)):
   - Performs RTL mirroring of CSS.
   - Uses cssjanus, with extra logic to know which properties are flippable and to recombine the three portions: orientation-neutral, non-flipped orientation-specific, flipped orientation-specific.